Blackberry Campaign: Campaign

 Following their defeat in the 1790 Harmar Campaign, the United States planned for a new campaign against Native Americans in the Northwest Territory.
 The main force would come from the First American Regiment and militia forces under Arthur St. Clair in Fort Washington.
 Leaders of the Kentucky militia were ordered to organize and lead a punitive campaign against Native Americans as a diversion from this main force.
 Charles Scott, a popular figure in Kentucky, quickly raised a force of nearly 1,000 mounted militia, and was therefore given command over the entire force.
 The purpose of Scott's campaign was to prove to the Native American nations that they were within reach of the United States, to disrupt raids against US settlements, and to divert their attention from St. Clair's campaign.
 United States Secretary of War Henry Knox also wanted to capture "as many as possible, particularly women and children," whose freedom could then be a condition of future peace negotiations.
 St. Clair said the raid was also to "gratify the people of Kentucky," for whom this was a chance to salvage their pride after the previous year's defeats.

 St. Clair's force was delayed by recruiting, training, and supply, but the militia's terms of service would soon expire, so he reluctantly gave the Kentucky militia permission to begin their campaign independently.
 Scott's mounted force crossed the Ohio River on 19 May 1791, near the mouth of the Kentucky River.
 On 23 May, the militia began their march north, burning villages along the way.
 Native American forces, aware of a pending invasion, presumed the target of Scott's expedition was Kekionga, as the Harmar Campaign had been the previous year.
-According to British agent Alexander McKee, approximately 2,000 warriors gathered at Kekionga to meet the invaders.
+According to the British Indian Department agent Alexander McKee, approximately 2,000 warriors gathered at Kekionga to meet the invaders.
 On 1 June, a hundred miles away, Scott's forces were spotted about 5 miles from the Wea town of Ouiatenon, on the Wabash River.
 Having been spotted, Scott ordered his columns to advance quickly.
 A detachment under John Hardin split off to attack two smaller Kickapoo villages, while Scott led the main attack on Ouiatenon.
 An unknown number of inhabitants escaped to a Kickapoo village across the river, but Scott reached the town before the evacuation was complete.
 A battalion under James Wilkinson rushed to the river a fired into the crowded evacuation boats, which Scott reported "virtually destroyed all the occupants of five canoes."